algorand/go-algorand/tools/teal/templates/docs/split.teal.md

 For example, if `TMPL_RAT1` is set to 1, `TMPL_RAT2` is set to 5, and `TMPL_MINPAY` is set to 1,000,000 microAlgos, then this contract will approve a group transaction that sends 1,000,000 microAlgo to `TMPL_RCV1` and 5,000,000 microAlgos to `TMPL_RCV2`.

 This contract additionally takes a timeout round `TMPL_TIMEOUT`, after which all remaining funds may be recovered to the address `TMPL_OWN` and the contract will be closed.
-Note that the regular split withdrawal functionality will still work until after contract is explicitly closed.
+Note that the regular split withdrawal functionality will still work until after the contract is explicitly closed.

 This contract is intended to be used as a contract-only account, and *not* as a delegated contract (in other words, this contract should never be signed by an account).